Crazy concepts for the Ford Fiesta

 Taking the Ford Fiesta into off-road mode, the Ford Tuareg from 1979 was built to take on any terrain that got in the way.
 Additional features include rally fog lights.

-Taking inspiration from mobile phone design, the Fiesta Verve also featured an early verison of the Ford signature nose design.
+Taking inspiration from mobile phone design, the Fiesta Verve also featured an early version of the Ford signature nose design.

 Ahead of its time when it comes to compact SUVs, the Fiesta Bobcat also has a brilliant name!